leenathomas01/Stability-Before-Alignment/01-foundations/affordance-escalation-constraint.md

 ## Additional Principle — Stabilization Requirement

-Expansion into new affordance space requires prior stabilization within the current space.
+Expansion into new affordance space requires prior bounded, non-divergent behavior within the current space.

-A system must demonstrate stable behavior within tier T_j before transition to T_k is permitted.
+A system must demonstrate bounded, non-divergent behavior within tier T_j before transition to T_k is permitted.
 This makes AEC a **phase-boundary condition**, not merely a rate limit.
 It controls *when* regime change is allowed, not only how fast.

 ---